garys-esri/geodev-dc-labs/runtime-workshop/exercises/macOS/Swift/Exercise 2 Zoom Buttons.md

 This portion of the exercise will teach you how to use _camera controllers_ in ArcGIS Runtime.

-1. In `Main.storyboard`, add a **Custom Button** above your zoom buttons.
-Use the `location` image for this button, and check the **Bordered** checkbox.
+1. In `Main.storyboard`, add an **Image Button** above your zoom buttons.
+Use the `lock` image for this button, and check the **Bordered** checkbox.
 Change the button type to **Push On Push Off** to make it a toggle button.
 Make the size 50x50 and add constraints as with the other buttons.

 1. Open `ViewController.swift` in the Assistant Editor.
 Right-click and drag the button to create an **Action** connection in `ViewController`, then close the Assistant Editor: